New batch of fake Avastin reached U.S. via Britain

-LONDON A new batch of counterfeit cancer drug Avastin discovered in the United States was bought in Turkey and shipped through Britain by UK-based middlemen, officials said on Wednesday, revealing a shipment pattern very similar to an earlier episode.
+LONDON A new batch of counterfeit cancer drug Avastin discovered in the United States was bought in Turkey and shipped through Britain by a UK-based business, officials said on Wednesday, revealing a shipment pattern very similar to an earlier episode.

-The first discovery of fake supplies of the Roche drug shipped into the United States from the Middle East via Europe hit the headlines in February.
+The first discovery of fake supplies of the Roche drug shipped into the United States from the Middle East via Europe hit the headlines in February, although the middlemen involved this time are different.

 The repetition of the illegal trade highlights vulnerabilities in the global medicine supply chain, which leaves patients at risk of receiving ineffective or contaminated products.